adia-dev/chroma-zig/README.md

 ## Introduction

 This project aims to enhance terminal applications by enabling developers to use colors in their output more expressively and flexibly.
-With Chroma-Zig, you can easily format your strings with color by including color names or RGB values in curly braces within the text.
+With Chroma, you can easily format your strings with color by including color names or RGB values in curly braces within the text.

 ## Installation

-Chroma-Zig requires Zig version 0.12.0-dev.2701+d18f52197 or newer.
+Chroma requires Zig version 0.12.0-dev.2701+d18f52197 or newer.
 You can include it in your Zig project by adding it as a package in your `build.zig` file:

 1. Fetch the project using `zig fetch`